NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 - Specify default materials for each type of surface and subsurface (ext walls, windows, floors, etc.) in building
 - Specify detailed or simple window properties
+- Specify and attach screens, shades, and blinds to windows
+- Specify and create daylight redirection devices (lovers and films)
+- Specify and create vegetated roofs
+- Specify and create air walls
+- Specify and create constructions appropriate for hydronic radiant heating and cooling constructions
-- Built-in library of building constructions (walls, windows, doors, floors, etc.) for all DOE reference building types and vintages (pre-1980, 1980-2004, and 2004) plus ASHRAE 189.1-2009, ASHRAE 90.1-2007, and ASHRAE 90.1-2010
+- Built-in library of building constructions (walls, windows, doors, floors, etc.) for all DOE reference building types and vintages (pre-1980, 1980-2004), ASHRAE standard prototype buildings (189.1-2009, 90.1-2004, 90.1-2007, 90.1-2010, 90.1-2013), and DEER building types (pre-1975, 1985, 1996, 2003, 2007, 2011, 2014, 2015, 2017)
-- Online library of building materials and their modeling properties from ASHRAE Handbook
+- [Online library](https://bcl.nrel.gov/nrel/types/component) of building materials and their modeling properties from ASHRAE Handbook

 ### Building Loads

 - Specify people, lights, plug loads, gas loads (cooking, etc.), steam loads, internal mass, water using equipment, ventilation requirements, and infiltration
 - Can input loads per-area or add actual quantities to accommodate schematic and detailed design
-- Built in library of space types (loads and associated schedules) for DOE reference buildings for all vintages (pre-1980, 1980-2004, and 2004) plus ASHRAE 189.1-2009, ASHRAE 90.1-2007, and ASHRAE 90.1-2010
+- Built in library of space types (loads and associated schedules) for DOE reference buildings for all vintages (pre-1980, 1980-2004), ASHRAE standard prototype buildings (189.1-2009, 90.1-2004, 90.1-2007, 90.1-2010, 90.1-2013), and DEER building types (pre-1975, 1985, 1996, 2003, 2007, 2011, 2014, 2015, 2017)
 - Can apply loads in one place (space type) and apply throughout the building

 ### Grid View for Thermal Zones, Space Types, Spaces, Design Days, and Refrigeration Cases